Are you a work at home mom? Me too!

 But the fact is, it was my dream for a long time.
 For years, I worked full-time in a career that I didn’t love.
 I hated being away from my kids as much as I was.
 I longed to be home more often and I longed for a career that I really loved.

-Now, I work at home doing TWO part-time gigs– blogging (here) and content writing for a local marketing company.
+Now, I work at home doing TWO part-time gigs — blogging (here) and content writing for a local marketing company (visit here for more info about the pricing of each services that they offer).
 I have to pinch myself most days because I get to work at home AND do what I love.